adloky/smalls/modern-wiliams.md

 **7.Nf3**

 Not White's only good move, but a simple and strong one.
-The immediate threat is 8.b4 Qd6 9.Bf4 and unsurprisingly White has scored over 75% from here.<addx start="8.b4"/>
+The immediate threat is 8.b4 Qd6 9.Bf4 and unsurprisingly White has scored over 75% from here.<addz start="8.b4"/>

 **7...e6**